Los Mochis: History

-Los Mochis (from mochim, plural of mochic, Cahitan for "earth turtle" and used to refer to the flowers of Boerhavia coccinea) was founded in 1893 by a group of American utopian socialists who were adherents of Albert Kimsey Owen, an American civil engineer who built the first irrigation ditches in the valley.
-The colony, organized under the principles of utopian socialism, survived for 31 years.
-Albert K. Owen, the American civil engineer who came to do studies for the construction of a railway, was enchanted by Ohuira Bay and imagined the city of the future, where railways and shipping lines converged to ship throughout the world.
-Today, the port city of Topolobampo continues to be developed and may one day reach Owen's dream.
+The indigenous peoples of this location include Yoreme (Mayo), Cahita, and Guasaves/Tamazulas.
+The name Los Mochis comes from mochim, the plural of mochic, the Cahitan word for "earth turtle".
+The noun is used to refer to the flowers of Boerhavia coccinea.

+Initial development began in 1893 by a group of American utopian socialists who were adherents of Albert Kimsey Owen, an American civil engineer who built the first irrigation ditches in the valley.
+The colony survived for 31 years.
+Owen, who came to do studies for the construction of a railway, was enchanted by Ohuira Bay and imagined the city of the future, where railways and shipping lines converged to ship throughout the world.
+The port of Topolobampo continues to be developed and may realize Owen's dream.

 The city was founded by a businessman named Benjamin F. Johnston, who came to make a fortune in the cultivation of sugarcane.
-Benjamin F. Johnston arrived at Topolobampo attracted by Owen's city project.
-Johnston saw an opportunity to exploit resources such as sugar cane and with Edward Lycan, who had been linked to Zacarías Ochoa, owner of a Trapiche (raw sugar mill) named "El Águila", initiated the construction of a sugar mill.
+Johnston arrived at Topolobampo, attracted by Owen's city project.
+He saw an opportunity to exploit resources such as sugar cane.
+With Edward Lycan, who had been linked to Zacarías Ochoa, owner of a trapiche (raw sugar mill) named "El Águila", Johnston initiated the construction of a sugar mill.
+In 1898, Johnston laid its first stone and drove the rapid growth of the city around it.
+The first harvest was in 1903.
 Ochoa died suddenly, and Johnston seized businesses that Lycan and Ochoa founded.
-"El Águila Sugar Refining Company" later became "United Sugar Company."
+"El Águila Sugar Refining Company" later became the United Sugar Company.

-In 1898, Johnston laid the first stone of the sugar mill and drove the rapid growth of the city around it.
-The first harvest was welcomed in the year 1903.

-Johnston was a very powerful and influential businessman, so powerful that he drew the street plans for Los Mochis — a modern city with wide and straight streets.
-It was not recognized as a city until 1903 along with Topolobampo.
-On 20 April 1903 a decree was founded by the mayor of Los Mochis, during the state government of Francisco Cañedo.
-In 1916, establishing the town of Ahome and since 1935 the municipal seat of the latter is in the city of Los Mochis.
-It is currently the commercial center of Valle del Fuerte and its radius of influence extends from the southern part of the neighboring state of Sonora and to the municipalities of El Fuerte, Sinaloa, Choix and Guasave in Sinaloa.